Learn to shut down an aggressive coworker in minutes

 “Actively disengaged employees are more or less out to damage their company,” says Gallup.
 Yikes!

 And the passive aggression you’re sensing might not be limited to that one coworker; it might be a company-wide problem.
-In a global survey conducted by Booz Allen Hamilton, over a quarter of the 30,000 respondents indicated that they work in a passive-aggressive organization.
+In a global survey conducted by Booz Allen Hamilton, over a quarter of the 30,000 respondents indicated that they work in a passive-aggressive organization3.

 2. Don’t feed into it.

-Whatever you do, try to remain calm (easier said than done, we know!).
-Returning passive-aggressive behavior with more passive aggression or even direct aggression may feed it and make it worse.
+Whatever you do, try to remain calm (easier said than done, we know!)
+Returning passive-aggressive behavior with more passive aggression, or even direct aggression, may feed it and make it worse.

 If your coworker is being passive aggressive as a means to get what they want, then giving in to their hints will reward that behavior.
 They’ll learn that their passive aggression is an effective tool to achieve their goals.

 Even if they’re doing it because they don’t want to cause conflict, they are indirectly doing just that.
-And by allowing the behavior to continue, nothing will ever change.
+And by allowing the behavior to continue, nothing will change.
 That brings us to our next step.

 3. Model assertiveness.